bixb922/crank-organ/doc-software/README.md

 The "Battery" section shows more information about the computed state of the battery than the page header.

-The correct calculation of power remaining depends on the "battery_watts_hour" parameter in the config.json file.
 Be sure to press "Battery counters set to zero" after recharging the battery.